nikos230/WildFireSpread/README.md

 <br />

 ## Download Best Models and Dataset
+Dataset used is in .netCDF format and separated by year and by country for every sample.
+For every Model Metric that is reported the checkpoint is made available which can be used with the provided test.py scripts to run the experiments.

 | Dataset / Best Models Checkpoints |                    Link 1 (MEGA Drive)                                                  |     Link 2 (Google Drive)                         |
 |:-------|:------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------:|
 | Dataset (.zip)**                  | [Download](https://mega.nz/file/MDggRLxQ#XXeLnpCo2bsMugxs85NiS_HGjBuZLNVfsmPmxKdjF_Q)   | Soon...                                           |